-Naxalites are active in a large swath of India from eastern Maharashtra and northern Andhra Pradesh through western West Bengal, particularly in rural parts of Chhattisgarh and Jharkhand and on the borders of Andhra Pradesh, Maharashtra, Madhya Pradesh, Uttar Pradesh, Bihar, West Bengal, and Odisha.
-Due to the fluid nature of the threat, all U.S. government travelers to states with Naxalite activity must receive prior authorization from the Regional Security Officer responsible for the area to be visited.
-U.S. officials traveling only to the capital cities in these states do not need prior authorization from the Regional Security Officer.
+Naxalites are active in a large swath of India from eastern Maharashtra and northern Telangana through western West Bengal, particularly in rural parts of Chhattisgarh and Jharkhand and on the borders of Telangana, Andhra Pradesh, Maharashtra, Madhya Pradesh, Uttar Pradesh, Bihar, West Bengal, and Odisha.
+Due to the fluid nature of the threat, all U.S. government travelers to states with Naxalite activity must receive authorization from the U.S. Consulate responsible for the area to be visited.
+U.S. officials traveling only to the capital cities in these states do not need prior authorization.

-Civil unrest continues in the south-central Indian state of Andhra Pradesh because of an ongoing movement to divide the state in order to create a new state called Telangana.
-Until the issue is resolved definitively, tension may continue throughout Andhra Pradesh.
+In June 2014 the south-central Indian state of Andhra Pradesh was split into two states: Andhra Pradesh and Telangana.
+Details of the division are not yet decided or put into effect.
+Until the division is completed, tension may continue throughout Telangana and Andhra Pradesh.
 At times of heightened activity, you should monitor local media and avoid political rallies, demonstrations, and large crowds of any kind.
-The campus of Osmania University in Hyderabad has been the site of recurring civil disturbances regarding the Telangana statehood issue as well as throughout the coastal and southern districts of Andhra Pradesh.
-State bifurcation-related strikes and protests have occurred throughout the state, lasted for lengthy periods, sporadically shut down transportation, and disrupted municipal services.
+The campus of Osmania University in Hyderabad has been the site of recurring civil disturbances regarding the Telangana statehood issue as well as throughout the remaining districts now comprising Andhra Pradesh.
+State bifurcation-related strikes and protests have occurred, lasted for lengthy periods, sporadically shut down transportation, disrupted municipal services, and resulted in police-ordered curfews.
 Within Hyderabad, organized demonstrations are often held at Indira Park, located on Lower Tank Bund Road, and adjacent areas surrounding Hussain Sagar Lake.
 Other locations where protests have occurred include the State Legislative Assembly, Gun Park, and Nizam College in Bashir Bagh.
 Use caution when visiting or driving through these sites, and avoid them altogether during periods of unrest or demonstrations.
-If you are residing or traveling in Andhra Pradesh you should monitor the situation via media sources, including TV, radio and via the internet, enroll in STEP to receive updated security information from the U.S. Embassy or Consulate General and check the U.S. Embassy and Consulates General webpages regularly for demonstration notices.
+If you are residing or traveling in Andhra Pradesh or Telangana you should monitor the situation via media sources, including TV, radio and via the internet, enroll in STEP to receive updated security information from the U.S. Embassy or Consulate General and check the U.S. Embassy and Consulates General webpages regularly for demonstration notices.

 Restricted/Protected areas: Certain parts of India are designated as "restricted areas" by the Indian government and require special advance permission to visit.
 These areas include: